 As gay and lesbian travel goes, New Mexico tends to be most popular among couples seeking romance, not singles on the make.
 Upscale, arty towns like Santa Fe and Taos have little in the way of gay nightlife, and even the largest city, Albuquerque, has only a handful of gay bars and clubs, and a couple of longtime favorites have closed in recent years.
-In 2010, the community celebrated the opening of a terrific new gay club, Effex (see more on that below).
+For a few years now, the city's best gay club has been Effex (see more on that below), which continues to improve with renovations and expanded bar areas.
 So if you are visiting, and you're looking for some lively places to dance, mingle, and cruise, you'll find a few very inviting hangouts in Albuquerque.

 Here's a brief rundown on the bar and club scene in gay Albuquerque.
 Most of the city's gay or gay-friendly bars are in the Nob Hill section of town, which is also home to several restaurants and coffeehouses with a gay following.
 Just a few miles west in downtown, however, you'll find what's quickly become the city's most popular gay hangout, Effex Nightclub (100 5th St. N.W.).
 This attractive space could fairly be called the city's first genuine "big city" gay nightclub.
 It's a spacious, two-level venue just off downtown's main drag, Central Avenue, Schlotzsky's Deli, and it comprises a large ground-floor dance floor with bars, a big stage, and a state-of-the-art sound system.
 Head upstairs and you'll find a similarly huge roofdeck bar that's ideal for chatting (and gazing up at those New Mexico twinkling stars).
 The owners have further plans to create a VIP lounge and add plenty of other great new features, and the crowds (both men and women) have been flocking here.